roobinw/iicaptainv2.0.1/FIRESTORE_SETUP_AND_STRUCTURE.md

     *   Admins can then add other player profiles to their team via the "Players" page in the app.
 This:
         1. Creates a new Firebase Authentication account for the player using an email and password provided by the admin.
         2. Creates a `users` document for that player (using the new player's Firebase Auth UID as the document ID and the `uid` field), with `role: "player"` and the admin's `teamId`.
     *   Matches, Trainings, and Refereeing Assignments are added by team admins through the app into their respective team's subcollections.
+They default to `isArchived: false`.
     *   Messages are added by team admins via the dashboard message board.
+They default to `isArchived: false`.
     *   Support tickets are created by any authenticated user via the "Support" page.

 *   **Firestore Security Rules (VERY IMPORTANT):**